rachelslaybaugh/MeetingNotes/2015-mpact.md

     - they think hybrid modeling will be important for aging management program, have weird measurement angles (talk to him about this)
     - strong concern about updating fundamental data; industry does not want anything to change b/c of impact on industry past analysis.

-* Vince Jodoin, Devense Land Fallout Interpretive Code (DELFIC): Application to Post-Detonation Nuclear Forensics
+* Vince Jodoin, Defense Land Fallout Interpretive Code (DELFIC): Application to Post-Detonation Nuclear Forensics

     - the sum of all fears
     - prompt diagnostics: diag on an unknown device, yield, yield prediction